Mizux/vim-colorschemes/README.md

 ## Blade Runner

 ## Deus Ex
-ToDo: same as Blade Runner but with *Gold Connector* instead of *Red Neon*.
+ToDo: same as Blade Runner but with *Gold Connectors* instead of *Red Neons*.

 # Tools
 You can find a tools to find N closest terminal colors from any color using the